18F/analytics.usa.gov/README.md

 | Staging | staging | https://analytics-staging.app.cloud.gov |
 | Development | develop | https://analytics-develop.app.cloud.gov |

+#### API key

+The historical data downloads page of the site makes API calls (proxied through the site's NGINX server) which include an api.data.gov API key.
+This key is provided as configuration by CI during deployment and can be updated as needed in the CI deployment variables.

 ### Webpack Configuration

 The application compiles es6 modules into web friendly js via Wepback and the